grings/DMSCONTAINERsamples/README.md

 To run the program you need to enable the user_event user by the ADMINGui, and change the `const DMS_SERVER_URL` in case the DMSContainer service is not running locally
 {{% /Notice %}}

+The components in the main form are:
+* Edit with label "Queue Name" => write here the queue name (default queue.test1)
+* Edit with label "Last Know ID" => there is the last ID read by the dequeue
+* Button with caption "Dequeue __first__ Message" => call the method for dequeue the first message of the queue
+* Button with caption "Dequeue __last__ Message" => call the method for dequeue the last message of the queue
+* Button with caption "Dequeue Next Message" => call the method for dequeue the next message of the queue
+* Check box "Update LKID" => if check the last id read from the queue will saved in the edit "Last Know ID"
+* Edit with label "Dequeue Timeout" => there is the timeout for the dequeu, in seconds (default 10)
+* Button with caption "Delete Queue" => delete the queue with the name write in the Edit "Queue Name"
+* Button with caption "Queue Size" => write in the memo the size of the queue
+* Memo "Logs" => read here all the dequeue message from the queue write in the Edit "Queue Name"
+* Group Box "Single Message"
+	* Edit with caption "Message Value" => write here the message that you want send (default 1 and auto increment)
+	* Button with caption "Send Message" => send the message
+* Group Box "Single Huge Message"
+	* Button with caption "Send Huge Message" => send an hard coded message of huge dimension
+* Group Box "Messages with TTL" (Time To Live)
+	* Edit with caption "TTL (min)" => the value expressed in minute of the Time To Live (TTL) of message (default 1)
+	* Button with caption "Send Single Message" => send a Message, write in the edit "Message Value", with a TTL defined in the edit "TTL"
+	* Button with caption "Send Multiple Messages" => send 10 Messages, with a TTL defined in the edit "TTL", in a queue named "queue.sample"

 Here are the features present in the example:
 * Create one or more queue
 * Send Message